Clicker-training is fun and effective, and fast becoming the preferred method of training dogs.

 Clickety-clack, don't look back

-The beauty of the clicker is that it is specific to the behaviour your dog is exhibiting at the precise time you want to reward it.
-Praise like, "Who’s been a good boy, then!" is not going to be as effective in teaching your dog what will earn him a reward, so it will take him longer to learn the good behaviour you’re wanting.
+The beauty of the clicker is that it is specific to the behavior your dog is exhibiting at the precise time you want to reward it.
+Praise like, "Who's been a good boy, then!" is not going to be as effective in teaching your dog what will earn him a reward, so it will take him longer to learn the good behavior you’re wanting.

-Because the click is sounded while the good behaviour is occurring, there can be no doubt in your dog’s mind about what he’s being rewarded for.
+Because the click is sounded while the good behavior is occurring, there can be no doubt in your dog’s mind about what he’s being rewarded for.

 Clicker training uses your dog’s own natural desire to learn and obtain a reward without having to use any force or punishment.
 If your dog does not do what you are trying to teach, he will not get a click reward and so will try harder to do what you want to gain recognition.

 Why use a clicker instead of food lure training?

 - Using food as a reward is still an essential part of training, at least initially.
 However, using food rewards alone has some drawbacks: